rowinf/rowinf.github.io/content/posts/ubuntu-mac.md

 draft = false
 title = 'New life for old Mac book pro'
 +++
-# New life for an old Mac book pro

 I installed Ubuntu Linux and Omakub on my old Mac from 2015